cfw-guide/cemu.cfw.guide/docs/optimizing-botw.md

 ::: details Aspect Ratio

 Breath of the Wild runs on a 16:9 aspect ratio on the Wii U. If you have a monitor that isn’t 16:9, you may change the aspect ratio to match it in Cemu.

-Please be aware that while the game will render correctly at different aspect ratios, the UI elements will become stretched.
-This can be fixed by using [mods](https://gamebanana.com/gamefiles/10266) for supported aspect ratios.

 :::